Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 - Intermittent workloads

-- Rapid scaling requirements (0 to 1000 concurrent in seconds)
+- Rapid scaling requirements (idle to many concurrent invocations in seconds)

 - Variable traffic patterns